typelevel/Laika/docs/using-laika/markup.md

 sets the text role `my-role-name` as the default role.

 ### Implementing a Custom Directive

 Laika comes with a concise and typesafe DSL to declare custom directives and text roles.
-It is fully documented in [extending-restructuredtext].
+It is fully documented in [Extending reStructuredText].